UK snap election: What does it mean?

 In any case, the UK is already bound by Article 50 of the Lisbon Treaty, which May triggered last month.
 By invoking Article 50, the British government has set the process of withdrawing from the European Union in motion.

-Legal experts are divided on whether it can be revoked -- but there's no chance of that being attempted anyway,
+Legal experts are divided on whether it can be revoked -- but there's no chance of that being attempted anyway.

 As May said in Downing Street: "Britain is leaving the European Union and there can be no turning back."